-Adjustment for specific segments: £110k (2022: £121k)
+Adjustment for specific segments: £84,000 (2023: £110,000)

-The Company monitors risks across specific segments of its portfolios which may not be fully captured through wider collective models.
-The judgement for fire safety and cladding uncertainty has been maintained.
-Though experience remains limited the risk is considered sufficiently material to address through judgement, given that there is evidence of assessed cases having defective cladding, or other fire safety issues.

-e) Generation of multiple economic scenarios
+The Company monitors risks across specific segments of its portfolios which may not be fully captured through collective models.
+The judgement for fire safety and cladding uncertainty reduced in the period following methodology refinement.
+Though experience remains limited, the risk is considered sufficiently material to address, given evidence of cases having defective cladding, or other fire safety issues d) Generation of multiple economic scenarios

-The estimate of expected credit losses is required to be based on an unbiased expectation of future economic scenarios.
+The estimate of ECL is required to be based on an unbiased expectation of future economic scenarios.
 The approach used to generate the range of future economic scenarios depends on the methodology and judgements adopted.
-The Company's approach is to start from a defined base case scenario, used for planning purposes, and to generate alternative economic scenarios around this base case.
-The base case scenario is a conditional forecast underpinned by a number of conditioning assumptions that reflect the Company's best view of key future developments.
+The Group's approach is to start from a defined base case scenario, used for planning purposes, and to generate alternative economic scenarios around this base case.
+The base case scenario is a conditional forecast underpinned by a number of conditioning assumptions that reflect the Group's best view of key future developments.
 If circumstances appear likely to materially deviate from the conditioning assumptions, then the base case scenario is updated.

 The base case scenario is central to a range of future economic scenarios generated by simulation of an economic model, for which the same conditioning assumptions apply as in the base case scenario.
 These scenarios are ranked by using estimated relationships with industry-wide historical loss data.
 With the base case already pre-defined, three other scenarios are identified as averages of constituent scenarios located around the 15th, 75th and 95th percentiles of the distribution.
 The full distribution is therefore summarised by a practical number of scenarios to run through ECL models representing an upside, the base case, and a downside scenario weighted at 30 per cent each, together with a severe downside scenario weighted at 10 per cent.
 The scenario weights represent the distribution of economic scenarios and not subjective views on likelihood.
 The inclusion of a severe downside scenario with a smaller weighting ensures that the non-linearity of losses in the tail of the distribution is adequately captured.
-No material changes were made to the model in 2023.